Skip to Content

 I work at the intersection of media aesthetics, media history and eco-materialist media studies, with an emphasis on early cinema.
 My articles on media affect and aesthetics have been published in a number of venues, including Screen, PMLA, Film Quarterly, Textual Practice and Cultural Critique, and my book, The Emotional Life of Postmodern Film, appeared with Routledge in 2016.

-My current book project, Cinematic Matters: Film Aesthetics through Animal, Vegetable and Mineral Matter, advances a counter-history of cinematic form, showing how the raw materials of film stock—cellulose, silver and gelatin—informed the emergence and evolution of Hollywood film aesthetics.
+My current book project, A Natural History of Film Form, advances a counter-history of cinematic form, showing how the raw materials of film stock—cellulose, silver and gelatin—informed the emergence and evolution of Hollywood film aesthetics.

 Field of research codes